LeeTwentyThree/Lee23-LegacySubnauticaMods/Downloads/DownloadPages/DebugHelper.md

 ## Comprehensive list of features
 ### Commands
+#### Prefab commands
-`spawnc [classId]` - Spawns a prefab by its ClassID.
+- `spawnc [classId]` - Spawns a prefab by its ClassID.
 These are 36 character GUID strings, found in [this file](https://github.com/LeeTwentyThree/Lee23-SubnauticaMods/blob/main/Resources/SN1-PrefabPaths.json).

-`spawnp [path]` - Spawns a prefab by its path in resources folder.
+- `spawnp [path]` - Spawns a prefab by its path in resources folder.
 These can be found on the right side of each entry in [this file](https://github.com/LeeTwentyThree/Lee23-SubnauticaMods/blob/main/Resources/SN1-PrefabPaths.json).
 May become obsolete with Modpocalypse.

+- `search [distance]` - Searches for all PrefabIdentifiers within `distance` meters (based around pivot).
+Outputs name and TechType.
+This is especially useful for finding objects with RuntimeEditor.

+- `entgal` - Spawns the entity gallery, which contains every prefab in the game.
+Very unsafe!

+- `showclassids [inRange]` - Displays every ClassID on every prefab in range, through the Debug Icons system.
+These can be interacted with to copy the ClassID to your clipboard (See mod options menu).

+- `hideclassids` - Hides all ClassID Debug Icons.

+- `showspawninfo [inRange]` - Displays the name of all prefabs in range.
+When one is interacted with (See mod options menu), a constructor for a CoordinatedSpawn at the prefab's position is copied to the clipboard.

+- `hidespawninfo` - Hides all SpawnInfo Debug Icons.

+#### Audio commands
-`playsound [path] (maxDuration = 10)` - Plays an FMOD event by its path.
+- `playsound [path] (maxDuration = 10)` - Plays an FMOD event by its path.
 [Here](https://github.com/LeeTwentyThree/Lee23-SubnauticaMods/blob/main/Resources/SN1-FMODEvents.txt) is a comprehensive list of all sound events in the game.

+- `ps [path] (maxDuration = 10)` - Shorthand for `playsound`.

-`loopsound [path] [lifetime]` - Plays a looping FMOD event by its path.
+- `loopsound [path] [lifetime]` - Plays a looping FMOD event by its path.
 The `lifetime` parameter must be set to avoid unwarranted noise pollution.

-`search [distance]` - Searches for all PrefabIdentifiers within `distance` meters (based around pivot).
-Outputs name and TechType.
-This is especially useful for finding objects with RuntimeEditor.
+- `showemitters [inRange]` - Shows all FMOD emitters in range through the Debug Icons system.

+- `hideemitters` - Hides FMOD emitter Debug Icons.

+#### Creature commands
+- `creatureactions [inRange]` - Shows the current CreatureAction on every Creature in range, through the Debug Icons system.

+- `hidecreatureactions` - Hides CreatureAction Debug Icons.

+#### Light commands
+- `showlights [inRange]` - Displays Light components on every GameObject in range, through the Debug Icons system.

+- `hidelights` - Hides Light Debug Icons.

+#### LiveMixin commands
+- `showhealth [inRange]` - Shows the current health on all LiveMixins in range, through the Debug Icons system.

+- `hidehealth` - Hides LiveMixin Debug Icons.

+### Rigidbody commands
+- `showrigidbodies [inRange]` - Displays information about every Rigidbody on every prefab in range, through the Debug Icons system.

+- `hiderigidbodies` - Hides all Rigidbody Debug Icons.

+### SkyApplier commands
+- `showskyappliers [inRange]` - Displays every SkyApplier on every prefab in range, through the Debug Icons system.
+Yellow sky appliers should be found in interior locations, while blue sky appliers are generally in exterior locations.

+- `hideskyappliers` - Hides all SkyApplier Debug Icons.

+#### Targeting commands
-`lookingat (hitTriggers = false)` - Returns the name of the hit collider, its parent, attached rigidbody, and entity root.
+- `lookingat (hitTriggers = false)` - Returns the name of the hit collider, its parent, attached rigidbody, and entity root.
 Also useful for RuntimeEditor and similar tools.

+#### Collider commands
+- `showallcolliders [maxRange]` - Renders all the colliders within `maxRange` meters.
+Calling this command also removes all previously added collider renderers.

-`showcolliders (hitTriggers = false)` - Renders all the colliders on the object that is being looked at.
+- `showcolliders (hitTriggers = false)` - Renders all the colliders on the object that is being looked at.
 Colliders are color coded according to various factors:
   - Green: Solid colliders.
   - Red: Colliders attached to non-kinematic Rigidbodies.
   - Blue: Colliders attached to mesh renderers.
   - White: Triggers colliders.

-`showallcolliders [maxRange]` - Renders all the colliders within `maxRange` meters.
-Calling this command also removes all previously added collider renderers.

-`hidecolliders` - Destroys all collider renderers in the scene.
+- `hidecolliders` - Destroys all collider renderers in the scene.

-`entgal` - Spawns the entity gallery, which contains all prefabs in the game.
-Very unsafe!
+#### Player commands
+- `forcewalkmode` - Calls `Player.main.SetPrecursorOutOfWater(true)`, forcing them to walk.

+- `swimmode` - Calls `Player.main.SetPrecursorOutOfWater(false)`, removing them from walking mode if they had used the `forcewalkmode` command.

+- `playeranimtrigger [parameter: string]` - Triggers trigger `parameter` on the player's animator.

+- `playeranimbool [parameter: string] [value: true/false]` - Sets the `parameter` boolean field on the player's animator to `value`.

+- `playeranimfloat [parameter: string] [value: float]` - Sets the `parameter` float field on the player's animator to `value`.

+#### Miscellaneous commands
+- `copyposition` - Copies a constructor for the player's current position vector to clipboard.

+- `createreferencepoint` - Creates a new basic Debug Icon at the player camera position, showing its coordinates and distance to player.
+Useful for testing the Debug Icons system.

+- `drawstar [duration] (radius = 1)` - Draws a star shape with Debug.DrawLine at the player's camera.
+Useful for testing the Debug Overlay system.

 ### REPL Console Tools
 This mod adds the [DB](https://github.com/LeeTwentyThree/Lee23-SubnauticaMods/blob/main/DebugHelper/DebugHelper/DB.cs) class (in the global namespace) to assist with debugging and patching at Runtime.
 Call these methods in the REPL console (RuntimeEditor).